By Bret Evans

 Canada seems to have become a nation of superlatives.

-By that, I mean that it seems as if every second community is laying claim to having something that is bigger, or oversized or better.
+By that, I mean it seems as if every second community is laying claim to having something that is bigger, or oversized or better.
 From coast to coast towns are building statues of big fish, giant lobsters, mammoth Easter eggs, fly-fishing rods, flowers towering more than three metres, oranges, apples, geese, bowling pins, musical instruments, and more.

-Numismatics is not immune from this fever and giant dollar coins exist in Churchbridge, Sask., and Echo Bay, Ont., while Campbellford, Ont., has a giant toonie, Virginiatown Ont., built a massive gold sovereign, and Boisetown, N.B. is reputed to have a giant wooden nickel.
+Numismatics is not immune from this fever and giant dollar coins exist in Churchbridge, Sask., and Echo Bay, Ont., while Campbellford, Ont., has a giant toonie, Virginiatown Ont., built a massive gold sovereign, and Boisetown, N.B., is reputed to have a giant wooden nickel.